 - Your employer's TAN (Tax Deduction Account Number) is correctly shown

-- TDS has been deposited — "F" status means final, "U" means unmatched (a problem)
+- TDS has been deposited: "F" status means final, "U" means unmatched, which is a problem

-Do this check in September (after Q1 and Q2 TDS filings), not just at year-end.
-Unmatched or missing entries in Form 26AS mean the tax credit will not be available when you file your ITR, and you may end up paying twice.
+Run this check in September, after Q1 and Q2 TDS filings, not just at year-end.
+Unmatched or missing entries in Form 26AS mean the tax credit won't show up when you file your ITR, and you could end up paying twice.

 Step 6: Adjust TDS in February-March

-If you made investments late in the year (bought ELSS in January, paid home loan principal in February), submit updated proof to your employer before their deadline — typically the first week of February.
+If you made investments late in the year, say you bought ELSS in January or paid home loan principal in February, submit updated proof to your employer before their deadline, usually the first week of February.

-Your employer recalculates the remaining annual tax after accounting for your newly declared investments.
+Your employer recalculates the remaining annual tax after factoring in your newly declared investments.
 If TDS already deducted exceeds the revised liability, they reduce TDS in the last months.
-If there is a shortfall — you did not declare enough investments or your income went up — the balance is deducted across February and March, which can feel heavy on those payslips.
+If there's a shortfall, because you didn't declare enough investments or your income went up, the balance gets deducted across February and March, which can feel heavy on those payslips.

-If TDS is still short after March payroll: You must pay the balance as advance tax (by 15 March) or self-assessment tax before filing your ITR to avoid interest under Sections 234B and 234C.
+If TDS is still short after March payroll: you'll need to pay the balance as advance tax (by 15 March) or self-assessment tax before filing your ITR to avoid interest under Sections 234B and 234C.

 TDS on Other Income

-TDS on salary (Section 192) is separate from TDS on other income types:
+TDS on salary (Section 192) runs separately from TDS on other income types:

-- Fixed deposit interest: Bank deducts TDS at 10% if total interest from all FDs with that bank exceeds Rs 40,000 in a financial year (Rs 50,000 for senior citizens).
-Submit Form 15G (below 60) or Form 15H (60+) if your total income is below the taxable limit.
+- Fixed deposit interest: the bank deducts TDS at 10% if total interest from all FDs with that bank exceeds Rs 40,000 in a financial year (Rs 50,000 for senior citizens).
+Submit Form 15G (below 60) or Form 15H (60+) if your total income falls below the taxable limit.

 - NRO account interest: TDS at 30% plus surcharge and cess on all interest credited to NRO accounts.

-These TDS amounts also appear in Form 26AS and are credited against your total tax liability when you file your ITR.
+These TDS amounts also appear in Form 26AS and get credited against your total tax liability when you file your ITR.

 What Happens If TDS Is Less Than Your Actual Tax?

-If your total tax liability for the year exceeds the TDS deducted — because of a bonus, freelance income, or under-declaration of investments — you owe the difference to the government.
+If your total tax liability for the year exceeds the TDS deducted, whether from a bonus, freelance income, or under-declared investments, you owe the difference to the government.

 Options:

-- Advance tax: Pay in instalments by 15 June, 15 September, 15 December, and 15 March of the financial year.
-Pay at least 90% of total tax liability by 15 March to avoid Section 234B interest.
+- Advance tax: pay in installments by 15 June, 15 September, 15 December, and 15 March of the financial year.
+Pay at least 90% of total tax liability by 15 March to sidestep Section 234B interest.

-Interest under Section 234B is 1% per month (simple interest) on the unpaid tax.
-On Rs 50,000 shortfall, that is Rs 500 per month — avoidable by mid-year checks using the Income Tax Calculator.
+Interest under Section 234B runs 1% per month (simple interest) on the unpaid tax.
+On a Rs 50,000 shortfall, that's Rs 500 a month, easy to avoid with mid-year checks using the Income Tax Calculator.

 Key Terms